gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 The source encoding of `JacocoReport` tasks may now be specified via the `sourceEncoding` property.

-## Promoted features
-Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backward compatibility.
-See the User Manual section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.

-The following are the features that have been promoted in this Gradle release.

-This Gradle release promotes the following features to stable:

 ### File permissions API

 The new API for defining file permissions (added in Gradle 8.3) is now stable, see: